 Unless you’re extremely lucky and interviews are flooding in, you’ll need to do a lot of work to get more executive job interviews.

 Too many executive job seekers don’t have a handle on the strategies needed to master the new world of job search.
 No wonder they have a hard time getting a foot in the door.

 1. Do the Critical Initial Targeting and Research Work

-You need to determine which companies and/or organizations you’re targeting, what current needs they have that you are qualified to help them problem-solve, and what makes you a best-fit to help them.
+You need to determine which companies and/or organizations you’re targeting, what current needs they have that you are qualified to help them problem-solve, and what makes you a good hiring choice.

 Without knowing those things, you can’t: